 The Language Use and Variation Lab invites interested students to join our weekly lab meetings, where we review research on language variation and work collaboratively toward uncovering the mysteries of how language changes and evolves.
 Students are encouraged to get involved in ongoing research, including linguistic analyses of Hispanic speakers in Philadelphia and laboratory studies of cognitive factors in language variation.
 Please contact Grant Berry, PhD, if interested.

 The French Club offers new and current students the opportunity to practice their French, meet other Francophiles on campus, and to learn more about French culture.
 The French Club organizes a range of activities that showcase French and Francophone culture and its representatives in the Philadelphia area, from cooking demonstrations to museum visits and film screenings.

 French Honor Society: Pi Delta Phi

 The French Honor Society, Pi Delta Phi, was founded at the University of California, Berkeley, in 1906.
 The purpose of Pi Delta Phi is to recognize outstanding scholarship in the French language and its literature; to increase the knowledge and appreciation of Americans for the cultural contributions of the French-speaking world; and to stimulate and encourage French and Francophone cultural activities.
 Villanova University’s Pi Delta Phi chapter inducts new members at the end of each Spring Semester during the annual initiation ceremony.

 College and University Resources

-In addition to resources and opportunities through the Romance Languages and Literatures Department, Villanova provides support to undergraduate students in all aspects of their collegiate experience and beyond through the centralized services of the Office for Undergraduate Students, Office of Education Abroad and Career Center.
+In addition to resources and opportunities through the French and Fracophone Studies program, Villanova provides support to undergraduate students in all aspects of their collegiate experience and beyond through the centralized services of the Office for Undergraduate Students, Office of Education Abroad and Career Center.